trovares/trovares_connector/docs/source/index.rst

 Other limitations:

 * Duration data type is converted into an integer representing nanoseconds.
+* Multiple labels on a single node will translate into multiple nodes in xGT.
 * Multiple node types for a single relationship type will translate the single relationship into multiple distinct relationship types.
   See below for more details.